Phone-GWP-group

 A range of symbols and icons to help protect your products in transit

-Please use the chart below for an “at a glance” reference, or use the links to download files that can be used on your own transit packaging artwork.
+Please use the chart below for an “at a glance” reference, or use the links to download the files that can be used on your own transit packaging artwork.

 Fragile (glass)